 Typically, a localization project will encompass adapting not only the language but also other aspects of the brand and marketing to suit the local market.

 Brands that have adopted localization include Starbucks, which adapts the design of its coffee shops to suit the local social habits.
-In Mexico the chain lays out its stores more like bars, enabling group socializing rather than catering for individuals drinking coffee at small tables whilst working on a laptop as is the dominant visitor model in its home market.
+In Mexico the chain lays out its stores more like bars, enabling group socializing rather than catering for individuals drinking coffee at small tables whilst working on a laptop as is the dominant visitor model in its home market in the United States.
 It’s the same in China, where the furniture can be easily rearranged to suit the large groups of coffee drinkers that often visit stores together.

 Kit Kat chocolate bars are available in limited edition flavors such as soy sauce and sweet potato.
 It’s a completely different approach to the one Kit Kat takes in its home market, but it’s worked extremely well for the Japanese market which favors novelty over predictability.